locallyoptimistic/LocallyOptimistic/content/post/wrong-data.md

  - errors
 ---

 Let us explore what it means for data to be wrong.
 For now, think of it from the user’s reaction only.
-It is a data point, or trend line, or report that makes the user lean into their screen, squint, tilt their head a bit, and say, “nooooo, that’s wrong.”
+It is a data point, trend line, or report that makes the user lean into their screen, squint, tilt their head a bit, and say, “nooooo, that’s wrong.”

 Wanting to jump in and “fix” it is a natural feeling, especially for people who like the technical side of data.
 But let me make the case to pause for a beat and think through what “wrong” could mean before you head off fixing something that is not actually broken.
 <!--more-->